 It seems like Jack has made a mistake here.
 It is understandable that Jack might not be fully satisfied with Diane’s apology.
 Conditional apologies often feel unsatisfying.
 But — given Jack and Diane’s history — Diane’s gesture is a rare opportunity for a breakthrough.
 If Jack cares at all about making progress with Diane, then the first thing Jack should do is acknowledge and appreciate Diane’s gesture.
 Sorting out Jack’s thoughts and feelings about apologies can wait; the breakthrough probably can’t.

 The ability to think critically is certainly useful, but it is not clear that philosophical reflection is always apt.
 As I mention above, there is something about social phenomena for which philosophical reflection is ill-suited.
 Exactly when and why philosophical reflection is well-suited remains to be said, but it seems clear that the answer to the inaugural question is this: Yes.
 Sometimes philosophical reflection is inappropriate.

-If you have thoughts, feel free to share them.
+As always, if you have thoughts, then feel free to share them.

 † Some people know this about me and exploit it for their own enjoyment: they say ludicrous things and relish in my frustration, confusion, or horror.